-- We believe that your child's education should be a partnership between parents and teachers and therefore communicate with you regularly. - There is an annual parental questionnaire usually distributed in the Autumn Term. - During the school year, there are two formal Parents' Evenings where parents can make appointments, convenient to you to discuss your child's progress. - A formal written report is sent home towards the end of the academic year.
+- We believe that your child's education should be a partnership between parents and teachers and therefore communicate with you regularly. - During the school year, there are two formal Parents' Evenings where parents can make appointments, convenient to you to discuss your child's progress. - A formal written report is sent home towards the end of the academic year.
 You are invited to discuss this with your child's class teacher. - Children with special educational needs have an Individual Education Plan (IEP) which is reviewed and updated at least once per term.
 Staff, pupils and parents all share in this process to ensure continuity and progression. - You are also welcome to make an appointment at any time to meet with either the class teacher, head teacher & SENCO to discuss how your child is getting on.